 How to check if your new bit fits.

 There used to be a general rule of leaving one finger’s width of space between your horse’s lips and the cheeks of the bit.
-In the past when all you could get was single link bit, this rule stood pretty firm, however, nowadays there are a variety of different mouthpieces and the fit will vary slightly with each different type.
+In the past when all you could get was a single link bit, this rule stood pretty firm, however, nowadays there are a variety of different mouthpieces and the fit will vary slightly with each different type.

 No joint: These bits need to sit fairly flush with the sides of the face.
 Most horses will take a slightly smaller size in a Mullen bit than a jointed bit, as there is no need to allow for the bend in the mouth as the jointed bit folds around the jaw.
-If the bit is to big it will slide from side to side in the mouth, which is a distraction and with a port, can be very uncomfortable for the horse.
+If the bit is too big it will slide from side to side in the mouth, which is a distraction and with a port, can be very uncomfortable for the horse.

 Single joint: When fitting this bit, the general rule still applies and there should be a finger width (1cm -1.5cm) on both sides, between the lips and the cheeks of the bit on each side.